-Preventive measures are not practiced in Nigeria to reduce exposure of the animals to Culicoides 216 vectors irrespective of the husbandry system of Agriculture.
-Normadism, free-range and 217 backyard systems of farming are the common systems of animal husbandry practices in 218 219 southwestern Nigeria.
-Animals are often allowed to roam, almost equally exposed to the vectors 220 of the disease before being taken to the market for sale or slaughter.
-In addition, even when the 221 animals' movements are restricted, midges easily fly into the pens and ranches through any available space to feed on the confined animals.
-The 100% seroprevalence rate from cattle in this 222 223 study could be due to the fact that different breeds of cattle from different parts of the country are usually brought together in the markets before they are slaughtered.
-The breeds of cattle 224 225 considered in this study are White Fulani, Red bororo and Sokoto gudali.
-This convergence could allow for high detection rates of BTV antibodies as the vectors feed on infected animals, 226 227 become infected themselves and then spread the virus to other ruminants.
-This could lead to the 228 generation of genetic diversity due to reassortment between BTV strains or serotypes introduced by animals from different parts of the country [9][38].
-Moreover, there are so many porous 229 borders in Nigeria, with influx of cattle, sheep and goats from neighbouring West African 230 countries.
-There is no bluetongue disease monitoring and surveillance programme in Nigeria, neither is there any quarantine measure to ensure that the animals coming into the country are free of the disease.
+Normadism, free-range and backyard systems of farming are the common systems of animal husbandry practices in southwestern Nigeria.
+Animals are often allowed to roam, almost equally exposed to the vectors of the disease before being taken to the market for sale or slaughter.
+In addition, even when the animals' movements are restricted, midges easily fly into the pens and ranches through any available space to feed on the confined animals.
+Moreover, the 100% seroprevalence from cattle in this study could be due to the fact that different breeds of cattle from different parts of the country are usually brought together in the markets before they are slaughtered.
+The breeds of cattle considered in this study are White Fulani, Red bororo and Sokoto gudali.
+This convergence could allow for high detection rates of BTV antibodies as the vectors feed on infected animals, become infected themselves and then spread the virus to other ruminants.
+This could lead to the generation of genetic diversity due to reassortment between BTV strains or serotypes introduced by animals from different parts of the country [9][40].

-234 Cattle are regarded as the maintenance hosts [16].
-It has been documented that the disease does not often manifest in cattle but with a prolonged viraemic period which increases the likelihood 235 236 of feeding Culicoides vectors getting infected [16].
-Also, the preference for cattle to the other 237 species of ruminants by the Culicoides vectors may be a contributory factor [39].
-Moreover, it has been reported that African Culicoides lay their eggs in deposited dung near the ruminant 238 habitat.
-Cattle dung, unlike that of sheep, can serve as an efficient environment for breeding of 239 240 the midges [40].
+Cattle are regarded as the maintenance hosts [16].
+It has been documented that the disease does not often manifest in cattle but with a prolonged viraemic period which increases the likelihood of feeding Culicoides vectors getting infected [16].
+Also, the preference for cattle to the other species of ruminants by the Culicoides vectors may be a contributory factor [41].
+Moreover, it has been reported that African Culicoides lay their eggs in deposited dung near the ruminant habitat.
+Cattle dung, unlike that of sheep, can serve as an efficient environment for breeding of the midges [42].
 In this study, the samples from cattle were collected from abattoirs, cattle markets, ranches or farms operating semi-intensive management systems.
-In most cases, the 241 242 rearing grounds were covered with animal dung and moist soils, which served as a good habitat for the breeding of Culicoides midges.
-243
+In most areas, the rearing grounds were covered with animal dungs and moist soils, which served as good habitats for the breeding of Culicoides midges.